arthaud-proust-pro/poc-hugo-on-shared-host/README.md

 # hugo-workflow-build
-Template to build hugo with github workflows on a build branch
+Template to build hugo and deploy it on a server by ssh

 # Setting up
 Environment vars to set on github: